raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 This section discusses various reasons a session may be terminated, and the mechanisms for doing so.

-Normally a server MUST NOT close a DSO Session with a client.
-A server only causes a DSO Session to be ended in the exceptional circumstances outlined below.
 In normal operation, closing a DSO Session is the client's responsibility.
 The client makes the determination of when to close a DSO Session based on an evaluation of both its own needs, and the inactivity timeout value dictated by the server.
+In the anse, a server MUST NOT close a DSO Session with a client.
+A server only causes a DSO Session to be ended in the exceptional circumstances outlined below.

 Some of the exceptional situations in which a server may terminate a DSO Session include: